 - Square / Rectangular Arrangement

-Here are some useful tips which you should remember while solving the puzzle.
+Here are some useful tips to crack reasoning for SBI PO which you should remember while solving the puzzle.

 - Start with the direct information provided in the statement/s.